 The walk from Cana to Ilaniya is around 11 km, and mostly downhill.
-Getting out of Cana is easy, but once in the countryside it’s not so easy to actually follow the trail as in some parts the signs are missing.
-Do keep an eye out for them.
-In any case, Tur’an can always be seen in the distance so it is virtually impossible to get lost.
+Getting out of Cana is easy, but once in the countryside the trail isn’t marked properly, so you have to keep your eyes glued to the map and the signs.
+Tur’an can always be seen in the distance so it is virtually impossible to get lost.

-Other than in Cana, there are no shops and no water fountains along the trail so buy snacks, lunch and water before you start hiking.
+Other than in Cana, there are no shops and water fountains along the trail: buy snacks, lunch and water before you hit the trail.

 Where to sleep and eat in Ilaniya

-Eyal and I spent the night at Yarok Oz Ecolodge and Organic Goat Farm.
-It’s a family run business where they grow organic fruit and vegetables and they have a few goats and sheep that are used to produce milk and cheese.
-There’s even a couple of lovely cats and dogs that roam around the farm.
+The best place to stay in Ilaniya is Yarok Oz Ecolodge and Organic Goat Farm.
+It’s a farm that grows organic fruit and vegetables, and goats and sheep are used for milk and cheese.
+There are even a couple of lovely cats and dogs.

-Other sleeping and eating options are further along towards Lavi (which is passed on day 3 of the Jesus Trail), in Lavi Forest where there is a free campground where it is possible to pitch a tent, there are picnic tables, water and bathrooms (sometimes locked, however); and at Kibbutz Lavi Hotel.
+Other sleeping and eating options are further along towards Lavi, where there is a free campground, picnic tables, water fountains and bathrooms (sometimes locked, however); and at Kibbutz Lavi Hotel.

 Day 3 – from Ilaniya to Arbel

-What makes day 3 of the Jesus Trail even better than the rest is the amount of interesting sights that can be seen.
-Right after the Golani Junction, there’s the ruins of an old Roman Road that used to connect Acre to Tiberias.
+Right after the Golani Junction, there are the ruins of an old Roman Road that used to connect Acre to Tiberias.

-Close to Kibbutz Lavi there’s the remains of ancient wine presses and a cemetery and holocaust memorial.
+Close to Kibbutz Lavi there are the remains of ancient wine presses, a cemetery and a holocaust memorial.
 Pushing further along, the Horns of Hattin can be seen from a distance.
 It is a double volcanic formation that resembles the horns of a bull and from where there’s a fantastic view of the entire Jesus Trail.
 The Battle of Hattin took place right below the Horns in 1187: the forces of the Crusader army faced the Muslim ones under Saladin.

 What to expect

 The only place to get food and water is at Golani Junction, where there’s a gas station and a small shop, and at a fountain near the ancient wine presses.
-Other than that, there’s nothing on the trail and we hardly met a soul.
-So do make sure to refill water bottles and get food before getting on the actual trail.
+Other than that, it’s fairly solitary.

 Where to sleep and eat in Arbel

-There are a few sleeping options in Arbel.
-Eyal and I stayed at Arbel Holiday Homes (Konowitz Family) and it was the best stay during our Jesus Trail.
-We had a whole cabin to ourself, with a cozy bedroom, a living room with a huge couch, a well equipped kitchen and a fabulous bathroom with a huge jacuzzi.
-Once again, however, we took advantage of the home cooking of the owners and had a scrumptious dinner and breakfast the day after.
+Arbel Holiday Homes (Konowitz Family) is likely to be the best stay during the entire Jesus Trail.
+You can have whole cabin to yourself, with a cozy bedroom, a living room with a huge couch, a well equipped kitchen and a fabulous bathroom with a huge jacuzzi.
+The owners also serve a fantastic home cooked dinner and breakfast.

 Day 4 – from Moshav Arbel to the Sea of Galilee

 Right outside the village of Moshav Arbel there are the ruins of an ancient synagogue which dates back to the 4th century.
-It’s a beautiful site, and we were lucky to have it all to ourselves – as pretty much all other sites on the rest of the trail!
+It’s a beautiful site, and not many people visit so you will have the place to yourself.

-Walking from Mount Arbel down to Wadi Hamam, we passed several ancient cave fortresses – some where actually being used by cows who were taking advantage of the shade!
+Walking from Mount Arbel down to Wadi Hamam, you will pass several ancient cave fortresses – some used by cows who take advantage of the shade!

 What to expect

-On the final day of the Jesus Trail we walked around 13 km.
-It’s an extra 5 km to get all the way to Mount of Beatitudes.
+You will walk around 13 km plus an added 5 km to get to Mount of Beatitudes.
 The walk from Moshav Arbel to Arbel National Park is a short but steep uphill, and from there to Wadi Hamam a steep and somewhat difficult downhill.

 There are several paths to get down from Mount Arbel to Wadi Hamam.
-The shortest one is the one that people afraid of heights should not take.
-It’s also possible to walk back to the main road and follow that to the village.
+The shortest one is very steep and not ideal if you are afraid of heights.
+You can also walk back to the main road and follow that to the village.

-Once down, the path is actually nice and flat until the Sea of Galilee.
-Please note that from Mount Arbel the Jesus Trail follows the path (and the signs) of the Israeli Trail until the entrance of Nakhal Amud, before Tabgha.
+From Mount Arbel the Jesus Trail goes along the Israeli Trail until the entrance of Nakhal Amud, before Tabgha.